-Please submit pull requests for books, tutorials, or other assets that would be useful to folks using Kubernetes.
+Please submit for books, tutorials, or other assets that would be useful to folks using Kubernetes.

 By: Matt Butcher, Karen Chu & Bailey Beougher